beryxz/NierChipHelper/README.md

 Download the latest version from the **Releases** section.

 This mod is in the form of a dynamic library -> `.dll`.
-You need an injector to use it.
+To use it, you can either use the bundled loader, or an injector of yours.

 All the Keybind and Features will be active once the game world is fully loaded.